ni/slsc-capability-explorer/README.md

 The Offline SLSC Capability Explorer requires the JSONtext library.
 Refer to the JSONtext by JDP Science package at [ni.com](www.ni.com) to download and install the JSONtext library.
 NI recommends that you download and install the JSONtext library through VIPM.

+__Note:__ The JSONtext library supports LabVIEW 2017 or later.
+Thus, the Offline SLSC Capability Explorer also supports LabVIEW 2017 or later.

 ## Opening a Capabilities File

 Open **Mainpage.vi** and click the **Open** button to open a capabilities file.
 The default location of capabilities files is `C:\ProgramData\National Instruments\nislsc\capabilities\`.